-Twenty-five copies of the final report plus two reproducible originals will be delivered to the Commission by the morning of the date specified in Section IV.
+Six copies of the final report plus two reproducible originals will be delivered to the Commission by the morning of the date specified in Section IV.
 The final report should include an executive summary of recommendations.
-Along with the paper copies of the audit report, the auditor shall submit to Staff a computer diskette containing a complete version of the final report.
+Along with the paper copies of the audit report, the auditor shall submit to Staff an electronic copy of the final report.